 Based on a recent report, Remodeling Magazine’s Cost vs. Value, replacing home siding consistently ranks as one of the top home improvement projects for adding value to your home and showing a direct return on investment.
 So, it seems like a great project to take on, right?

-Not so fast – from removing old siding, getting the right permits and purchasing materials at optimal prices – there’s a lot to consider before beginning a DIY siding project.
+Not so fast – from removing old siding, getting the right permits, and purchasing materials at optimal prices – there’s a lot to consider before beginning a DIY siding project.

-If you’re trying to refresh your home with new siding, here are a few pros and cons to determine whether or not you can take on the challenge of installation yourself, or if you should reach out for professional help, instead.
+If you’re trying to refresh your home with new siding, here are a few pros and cons to determine whether or not you can take on the challenge of the installation yourself, or if you should reach out for professional help, instead.

 First Consideration: Are You an Experienced DIYer?

 The first thing to take into account is the level of experience you have fixing your own stuff.
 If you have experience replacing old siding with new siding, then you probably have enough skill to take this project on by yourself and save on siding repair costs.
+But being able to DIY a bathroom remodel or painting job on your home’s interior is one thing.
+Doing your own siding is a much more complex and risky maneuver when a poor installation can put your home at risk of leaks and damage.
+So be realistic when it comes to your level of experience on home projects before moving forward.

 Second Consideration: Do You Have Enough Manpower?